MHubAI/documentation/documentation/mhub_models/model_folder_structure.md

 ## Dockerfiles

 Create a single `Dockerfile` in the `/models/my_model/dockerfiles` folder.
-The `Dockerfile` is used to bundle your model's code together with all dependencies and ressources into a Docker container.
+The `Dockerfile` is used to bundle your model's code together with all dependencies and resources into a Docker container.
 More details on how to write your MHub compliant `Dockerfile` can be found in the [MHub Dockerfile documentation](the_mhub_dockerfile.md).

 ## Config